kha7iq/kc-ssh-pam/README.md

   For the program to function properly, it needs to locate a configuration file called `config.toml`.

   The program will search for this file in the follwoing order..
-  1. Present working directory
+  1. Verify the existence of the KC_SSH_CONFIG variable; if it's defined, use the config location specified within it.
-  2. Default install location `/opt/kc-ssh-pam/config.toml`
+  2. Present working directory
-  3. System `/etc/config.toml`,
+  3. Default install location `/opt/kc-ssh-pam/config.toml`
   4. `$HOME/.config/config.toml`